Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 1. Early cycle: This is the point in time in which the economy experiences a sharp recovery from a recession.
 As central banks cut interest rates in a recession to stimulate the economy, there is a lot of cheap money flowing around which helps economic indicators such as GDP and industrial figures move into the positive.

-2. Mid cycle: This is typically the longest phase in the overall business cycle.
-Economic activity across the board has picked up significantly and gathers momentum over time.
+2. Mid-cycle: This is typically the longest phase in the overall business cycle.
+Economic activity across the board has picked up significantly and gathered momentum over time.
 As growth in credit is strong, monetary policy from central banks turns neutral.
 But, while this is the longest cycle overall, growth tends to be moderate.

 3. Late cycle: At some point, economic activity will reach a peak with growth remaining positive but starting to slow.
 In this cycle, inflation typically rises causing central banks to tighten their monetary policy.